CookieSource/wikijs/installation/calamares_online.md

 > **Note**: This guide is for **Online Installation**.
 For the *Offline Installation* guide, [click here](https://wiki.rebornos.org/en/installation/calamares_offline).

-> **Note**: This guide assumes that you have already downloaded the Calamares-based RebornOS ISO, prepared a bootable live USB/DVD, and enabled booting from that USB/DVD in your boot priority settings (BIOS).
+> This guide assumes that you have already downloaded the Calamares-based RebornOS ISO, prepared a bootable live USB/DVD, and enabled booting from that USB/DVD in your boot priority settings (BIOS).

 When you first boot from the live ISO, you will see a menu of various boot modes:
 ![grub](upload://coO9uspYZ1vBUzsSHJTcnddY10O.png)